-The Community Solar Toolkit is a collaborative project led by Moreland Energy Foundation (MEFL) and seven key Victorian Community Solar Alliance (VCSA) organisations.
+The Community Solar Toolkit is a collaborative project led by the Australian Energy Foundation (AEF) and seven key Victorian Community Solar Alliance (VCSA) organisations.
 The project successfully secured a $164,000 grant in 2017 as part of the first round of the Victorian Government’s New Energy Jobs Fund.

 The Toolkit builds on the Victorian Government’s Guide to Community-Owned Renewable Energy and other key initiatives in this new and growing sector in Australia, by providing the practical tools needed to implement community solar projects.
 The scope of this project was designed to address significant gaps in resources and tools available to help scale the community solar sector at the implementation end – that is, getting community solar projects ‘shovel ready’ and ready for investment.

-To make this project happen, MEFL and the VCSA brought together groups from across regional Victoria and Melbourne to collaboratively develop these resources.
-MEFL and the participating community solar organisations (CSOs) contributed over 1000 volunteer hours to deliver the project.
+To make this project happen, AEF and the VCSA brought together groups from across regional Victoria and Melbourne to collaboratively develop these resources.
+AEF and the participating community solar organisations (CSOs) contributed over 1000 volunteer hours to deliver the project.
 The contributing CSOs are;

 - Bendigo Sustainability Group